-Figure 8: Population distribution in 1860: baseline versus no railroads factual, as well as in the baseline calibration.
+The results indicate that the U.S. economy would look fairly different in the absence of railroads.
+Figure 8 plots the 1860 distribution of population in the no-railroad counterfactual, as well as in the baseline calibration.
 As can be seen from the figure, the lack of railroads makes population shift toward navigable rivers, whereas regions far from water remain lower-density, especially in the Midwest.
 Many of the large cities remain substantially smaller without railroads.
 The grid cell in which Philadelphia is located loses 26% of its population relative to the baseline, while Chicago loses 12%, New York loses 17%, and Boston loses as much as 62% of its population in 1860.